merivale/victor/src/Theory/Long/README.md

 "It will have been sunny in Paris yesterday."
 ```

-As a first stab, what these messages seem to have in common is that they reflect the speaker's *best guess* in the absence of concrete observation.
+As a first stab, what these messages seem to have in common is that they reflect the speaker’s *best guess* in the absence of concrete observation.
 The speaker in Paris, looking up at the sky, may opine that it *is* sunny; but the speaker in London, armed only with knowledge of the time of year and the general way of these things, will more likely venture the judgement that it *will be* sunny there.
-The claim that it will be sunny in Paris *tomorrow*, meanwhile, is surely much more like the Londoner's guess than the Parisian's report.
+The claim that it will be sunny in Paris *tomorrow*, meanwhile, is surely much more like the Londoner’s guess than the Parisian’s report.
 We make use of the same words to convey it, and we say such things - necessarily - in the absence of observational confirmation.

 Secondly, the behaviour of `"will"` in reported speech is difficult to square with the future tense hypothesis.
 Having said on Monday that it *is* sunny in Paris, I may be correctly reported on Tuesday as having said that it *was* sunny yesterday.
-This is to be expected, since the `PAST` elaboration does nothing but change the time of the condition's satisfaction.
+This is to be expected, since the `PAST` elaboration does nothing but change the time of the condition’s satisfaction.
 But having said on Wednesday that it *will be* sunny in Paris tomorrow, the correct report on Thursday is that I said it *would be* sunny in Paris today.
-If my claim on Wednesday was the result of a `FUTURE` elaboration that merely located the condition's satisfaction in the future, the correct report on Thursday should be that I said it *is* sunny in Paris today.
+If my claim on Wednesday was the result of a `FUTURE` elaboration that merely located the condition’s satisfaction in the future, the correct report on Thursday should be that I said it *is* sunny in Paris today.
 But that is plainly *not* what I said.
 Following on from the first point above, *that* sounds like an observational report, whereas what I affirmed on Wednesday was not based on a magical observation of the future; it was my best guess given the epistemic circumstances.
 (What reported speech suggests is the hypothesis that `"will be"`, in these cases, encodes something like a *present* guess, where `"would be"` encodes the corresponding *past* guess.
 On my view, this is indeed exactly the case.)

 Thirdly, wherever `"will"` shows up encoding a claim about the future, it is one option among many, the other options being - in the first instance - precisely the other modals: